 You can select these from a pre-determined list of goods or services, called the Picklist, or you can provide your own description.
 Your application is examined against the goods and services listed.
-There are 45 different classes which are broken down into Classes of goods 1-34 and Classes of services 35-45.
+There are 45 different classes which are broken down into Classes of goods 1 - 34 and Classes of services 35 - 45.

-This example with Dove shows how different companies can have similar trade marks for different goods and services.
+This example with Dove shows how different companies can have similar trade marks for different goods and services, i.e. Dove for soap is registered in Class 3 and Dove for chocolate is registered in Class 30.